geetha5305/nodejs-mongodb-kubernetes/README.md

 ## Overview
-This sample shows you how to run a simple Hello World Node.js and mongoDB app on Kubernetes using Minikube.
+This sample shows you how to run a simple Node.js and mongoDB app on Kubernetes using Minikube.

 ![Kubernetes Relationships](doc/images/kubernetes-relationships.png)